-30 days of the decision to designate such records as assassination definition of assassination records, the Review Board must determine that the record or group of records will more likely than not enhance, enrich, and broaden the historical record of the assassination.
+30 days of the decision to designate such records as assassination records.

+In determining that a record or group of records meets the definition of assassination records, the Assassination Records Review Board must determine that the record or group of records will more likely than not enhance, enrich, and broaden the historical record of the assassination.